 Lecturer, Communication – Interdisciplinary Arts & Sciences, University of Washington-Bothell (2022)

-Our skills and capacities are not unchanging.
-We grow, shift, and can strengthen ourselves over time.
-As a person, I am learning and growing, and finding news ways to unfold and bloom.
+Our skills and capacities are not unchanging, we grow, shift, and can strengthen ourselves over time.
+As a person, I am learning and growing, and finding new ways to unfold and bloom.
 As an instructor, I seek to facilitate class as a series of meaningful interactions, to set up ways for students to unfold and bloom.